mikkelme/Simula_SummerProject/README.md

-# Simula Summer Project - Studying the prospects of dimension reduction for cerebrospinal fluid flow in brain simulations
+# Simula Summer Project - Prospects of dimension reduction for cerebrospinal fluid flow in brain simulations

 TODO